imt-things/IMT-GIS-Tools/design_docs/design_doc.md

 3. Develop a printing widget that exports the browser view at predetermined and custom sizes and file formats.
 The widget should have a toggle (default) that specifies the map be produced at FDNY IMT / NWCG product standards.

 4. Define a user class, including roles and permissions.
 To include but not limited to: Owner, IC, SITL, Logistics, GISS, View-Only.
 Create a process for managing users.
 Include web app login and authentication.
 Develop a feature approval workflow.
+At minimum, this should include an "Approval Workflow" based on the National Incident Feature Service Workflows.

 5. Build an offline version of the application that is to be sideloaded onto a secondary device.
 Feature edits in the offline application should write to the “master” map pending role-based approval.